 Software engineering is a very in-demand field, with good benefits, flexible schedule, and interesting work.
 You may be wondering what it is exactly that a software engineer does.

-This guide will clarify what software engineering is, and what a software engineer does.
+This guide will clarify what software engineering is and what a software engineers do.
 We’ll dive into what skills and qualifications you need to become a software engineer, and everything you need to get started.

 Here’s how we’ve structured our guide.
 Feel free to use the clickable menu below to jump right to a certain section:

 - What do you need to become a software engineer?

 - How to become a software engineer: 5 actionable steps

 - Getting into software engineering: Key takeaways